 1. Team Norms

 This stretches beyond your own personal goals and routine.
-Managers and their teams need to get together and go over exceptions, comfort levels, and needs.
+Managers and their teams need to get together and go over expectations, comfort levels, and needs.
 It is important that your digital space is a safe space for everyone, where they can determine what is important.

 It’s important to determine, as a team, what your core hours will be.
 Is everyone expected to be available 9-5, are your hours more flexible, or are your team members spread across different time zones?
 Just like a schedule in the office is important, a schedule in the digital office is important.
 Make sure your team members know when they are expected to be at work.
 If schedules vary, have a way for everyone to know who is available when.
 A simple solution is core hours.
 Maybe you want everyone available 8-10 and 3-5, so that nothing gets lost at the beginning or end of normal business, but outside of that they are free to work when they can.
 Or perhaps between all your time zones, you can only guarantee everyone be available 10-2.
 Take the time to figure this out.
 It is important to your clients and your teammates, especially as they are also trying to determine their own personal schedules.